 A Statewide Transfer Articulation Agreement is an agreement among Colorado community colleges and universities.
 These agreements allow you to graduate from a community college with a 60-credit Associate of Arts (A.A.) or Associate of Science (A.S.) degree with designation, such as an Associate of Arts in Business; enroll with junior status at a university; and complete the bachelor’s degree in no more than an additional 60 credits (for a total of 120 credits).
 If you attend full-time (15 credits per semester) and follow the structured schedule, you can complete your bachelor’s degree in 4 years.
 Here is a list of the agreements:

-The following transfer agreements were created prior to the 2010 legislation that changed the definition of a Statewide Transfer Articulation Agreement and, therefore, no longer meet the legal definition.
-The schools that signed on to these agreements still honor them, however.
-Please check with the community college where you start and the 4-year school you wish to transfer into to ensure you are registering for the appropriate courses.
+The following transfer agreements have different requirements and guarantees from the agreements listed above.
+Please check with the community college where you start and the university you wish to transfer into to ensure you are registering for the appropriate courses.

-If you encounter any problems transferring to another college or university, please speak to an advisor at your current school and at the school into which you will transfer.
+If you encounter any problems transferring gtPathways coursework or an associate’s degree (covered by one of the agreements listed above) to another college or university, please speak to an advisor at your current school and at the school into which you will transfer.
 If you are unable to resolve the issue, you may file a student complaint to resolve the problem.